 The tools on the list are some of the best enterprise content management software available.
 Using one will help you organize content so teams throughout your business stay productive.

-If you need more help managing your content, we have plenty of resources available.
+If you need more help managing your content (or managing projects using a enterprise PM framework), we have plenty of resources available.

 This workshop goes through all you need to know about using content models to unify teams and stakeholders.